Tortar/DynamicDiscreteSamplersComparisons/README.md

 - performance test on dynamic sampling with a variable domain
 - exactness test by an exponential decay strategy

-For more details, consult the associated paper referred in the citation section.
+For more information, refer to the paper listed in the citation section.

 ## Execution